Twilight at the Well of Souls

-Twilight at the Well of Souls is the fifth novel in the Well of Souls series by American author Jack L. Chalker.
-It is a science fiction novel.
-Twilight at the Well of Souls concludes the narrative begun in the fourth book, The Return of Nathan Brazil.
+Twilight at the Well of Souls is the fifth novel in the Well of Souls series of science fiction novels by American author Jack L. Chalker.
+It concludes the narrative begun in the fourth book, The Return of Nathan Brazil.

 Plot summary

 The plot of Twilight at the Well of Souls is a direct continuation of the plot of The Return of Nathan Brazil.
 As that novel concludes, guards at the South Zone of the Well World have killed Nathan Brazil.

 Or have they?
 As Twilight at the Well of Souls opens, it turns out that Brazil is not killed so easily.
 Yet another being carrying Brazil's appearance is shot down by the guards, and the leader of Zone, Serge Ortega, is informed that the latest victim is the 27th of the current day.
 Ortega reveals that he has deduced that Brazil had actually entered several weeks before, even arriving prior to his companions Mavra Chang, Marquoz, and Yua (all of whom had been led to believe that Brazil had not yet journeyed to the Well World).

 Marquoz has been busy in his short time on the Well World.
 After awakening as an armored war-lizard in Hakazit, he immediately insinuates himself into the local government.
 He learns that the government is a sort of dictatorship, but one in which anyone who assassinates the current leader is elevated to that position themself.
 Marquoz does not wish to take overall leadership, but he does assassinate and supplant the head of the secret police.
 He leverages this position and the Hakazit lust for war and combat to raise an army to fight on Brazil's behalf.

 In contrast, Yua finds what seems like a hopeless situation in Awbri.
 The society there is dominated by the males, because every month the females go into heat (referred to as the Time) which can only be relieved by mating with a male.
 Just as Yua is despairing of being able to do her part to assist Brazil, she receives instructions which had been planted subconsciously by Obie.
 These instructions give Yua the recipe for making a hormonal replacement that will prevent the Time from occurring.
 Fortified with the means to gain control from the men, Yua sets about raising her own army.